bcneng/website/netiquette/README.md

 #### #hiring-discussions

-Talk about hiring stuff here.
-You cannot post job offers.
+Talk about hiring related stuff here.
+You cannot post job offers or personal projects.
+Please use #hiring-job-board and #autobombo-sideproject for that.

 #### #coc-netiquette